SudoSharma/bimpm_implementation/README.md

 # Requirements
 ## Environment
-Please create a new conda environment using the **environment.yml** file.
+Please create a new conda environment using the `environment.yml`  or `environment_cpu.yml` file if your development environment doesn't have a GPU.

     conda create --name {my_env} -f environment.yml